ccmalcom/meeting-light/README.md

 - Google Calendar API Key
 - Google Calendar ID

-These will be saved in a `.env` file.
+These will be saved in a `.env` file in ~/Library/Application Support/MeetingLight.

 ---